Immediate access to our expert clinical teams

 If you’re experiencing any of these symptoms, a gastroscopy could be appropriate for you:

-• A decreased amount of red blood cells in the body (anemia)
+A decreased amount of red blood cells in the body (anaemia)

 What conditions can a gastroscopy detect or treat?